Melody of Gobi High School Kids to Antalya International Youth Festival; May 14-20, 2018, Active Fundraising

-ACM-US is proudly supporting the production of a documentary film telling three stories of migration from rural nomadism to city life in Mongolia with grants and with a crowd-funding drive.
+ACM-US is proudly supporting the production of a documentary film telling three stories of migration from rural nomadism to city life in Mongolia with grants and a successfully completed crowd funding drive.

 As rural Mongolians rapidly leave behind their millennia-old nomadic livelihoods and culture of herding for opportunities in the city, we are left with great uncertainty of what will be left of the nomadic culture and its clash with the sedentary lifestyle of the city.
 The transition from one way of life to the other could not be more drastic.
 See more about this exciting project at this link.